0xScratch/web3-builder-kit/dev-resources/decentralized-digital-ownership/lit-protocol.md

 # Lit Protocol

-Lit is a decentralized platform designed to enable developers to create secure and programmable applications without relying on centralized services.
+[Lit Protocol](https://www.litprotocol.com/) is a decentralized platform designed to enable developers to create secure and programmable applications without relying on centralized services.
 It provides tools for user-friendly wallet management, robust encryption, and decentralized compute capabilities, allowing users to control their data and access permissions seamlessly.
 With features like identity-based encryption and conditional signing, Lit facilitates innovative solutions for digital ownership, privacy-preserving AI, and cross-chain interactions in the evolving web3 ecosystem, empowering users to manage their digital identities and assets securely.

 ## Table of Contents